What Is Lead Poisoning?

 Lead poisoning is the number one environmental illness of children.

-Lead is a poisonous metal that our bodies can’t use.
-It was used in paint before it was banned in the United States in 1978.
+Lead is a poisonous metal that our bodies cannot use.
+Lead was used in paint before it was banned in the United States in 1978.
 Deteriorating lead-based paint, lead dust from renovation or deterioration in buildings and contaminated soil remain the most likely sources of childhood lead exposure.
-Water from lead pipes, and imported spices, candy, and make-up can also be sources of exposure.
+Water from lead pipes, make-up, imported spices and candy can also be sources of exposure.

 Lead poisoning is hard to see, but it is very harmful.
 There is no safe blood-lead level.